nhsconnect/ITK-FHIR-Outpatient-Letter/pages/explore/explore_patient_demographics.md

    <td>The unique identifier for a patient within the NHS in England and Wales.</td>
    <td>0 to 1</td>
    <td>required</td>
-   <td>"Sent as per the NHS Data Dictionary NHS number.
+   <td>Sent as per the NHS Data Dictionary NHS number.
 Traced and verified NHS Numbers only should be used i.e. NHS number status indicator code: value 01.
 If there is no NHS number then this data item should be reported as null and other unique identifiers will need to flow.</td>
   </tr>
   <tr>
    <td>Other identifier</td>